TelegraphPrep/08-2016-interview/README.md

   * Great Work Ethic

-This sprint is focused on practicing some the important soft skills that are listed above which will put you in a better position to interview for Telegraph Academy.
-You, along with your pair, will take turns interviewing one another for 60 minutes total.
+This sprint is focused on practicing some of the important soft skills that are listed above which will put you in a better position to interview for Telegraph Academy.
+You, along with your pair, will take turns interviewing one another for 60 minutes each.
 You will take turns being the interviewer and the interviewee for 25 minutes each with 5 minutes of feedback time which brings it to 30 minutes for each individual.
-There are algorithms that are listed in prompts.js.
-Lets take a look at the roles:
+There are algorithms listed in prompts.js.
+Let's take a look at the roles:

 ##Interviewer: